 When you take note of upcoming jobs, it’s important to estimate rough timings and even designate workstations to the job.
 For example, if a car is coming in for a spray-booth job, you might need to book out the spray booth painting station for a couple of hours.
 Ultimately, this will allow you to always be in-the-know about what’s going on in your bodyshop – and when!

 Carry out regular maintenance checks – and keep it clean!

 Regular maintenance and cleanliness are paramount when it comes to bodyshop productivity.
 From vehicle dollies to your car paint booth, maintaining equipment in your bodyshop will not only help you to preserve your new layout but will also increase productivity.

 When equipment becomes worn, out-of-date or simply broken, your whole bodyshop will suffer and you might have to cancel customer’s appointments.
 At the start and end of every working day, spend 5-10 minutes just to check over your equipment to ensure everything is in order for the next working day.
 It might sound simple, but regular maintenance checks really do make all the difference.

 Service and maintenance for your automotive spray booth

 While there might be some tools in your bodyshop that you can service and maintain yourself, your car spray booth is a high-tech piece of equipment that will need regular, professional servicing and maintenance checks.
-At AGM Services, our engineers are all fully-qualified and are extremely knowledgeable when it comes to all makes of automotive spray booth.
+At AGM Services, our engineers are all fully-qualified and are extremely knowledgeable when it comes to all makes of automotive spray booths.
 Book your automotive spray booth service with us today.